This is the multi-page printable view of this section. Click here to print.

 Detailed description

-Image ScanOptionAutomatic scanning of image vulnerabilities generated in the repository and setting scan exclusion policies
+Image scanoptionAutomatic scanning of image vulnerabilities generated in the repository and setting scan exclusion policies

 • Excludable vulnerabilities: you can select one of the following levels

-Image Pull RestrictionOptionPolicy settings for using the image Pull restriction feature generated in the repository and its limit values
+Image Pull limitOptionPolicy settings for enabling the image Pull restriction feature and its limit values for images generated in the repository

 • You can set the default Pull restriction policy applied when an image is created in the repository